 Chidambarams committed larger offences against national interest: CBI

-New Delhi, Sep 03: Probe agencies Central Bureau of Investigation and Enforcement Directorate alleged in a Delhi court that Congress leader P Chidambaram, as finance minister during the UPA regime, granted approval to Aircel-Maxis deal beyond his capacity which benefitted certain persons and received kickbacks.
+New Delhi, Sep 03: Probe agencies Central Bureau of Investigation (CBI) and Enforcement Directorate (ED) alleged in a Delhi court that Congress leader P Chidambaram, as finance minister during the UPA regime, granted approval to Aircel-Maxis deal beyond his capacity which benefitted certain persons and received kickbacks.

 Opposing Chidambaram and his son Karti's protection from arrest, the agencies said the two will hamper the probe and sought their custodial interrogation in the cases arising out of the Aircel-Maxis scam.